zmzlois/k3s-the-sane-way/README.md

 After installing openlens remember to add a plugin on openlens `@alebcay/openlens-node-pod-menu`

-OpenLens will allow you to enter a pod's and monitor their health without getting cancer.
+OpenLens will allow you to enter pods' terminal (imagine `docker exec -it <mycontainer> bash`) and monitor their health without getting cancer.
 Be careful of what the plugin can do it might terminate a pod.

 For services that are deployed to kubernetes, without active deployment you can access their dashboard via port forwarding on openlens.

-**Available dashboard**
+**Current Available dashboard**

 - Prometheus alert manager
 - Grafana

-#### Notes to self

-Branch main: using shell script to deploy k3s with bare metal

-Branch k3s-cluster: using ansible to bring a complete solution for a bare metal machine

-Branch k8s-cluster: using shell script to deploy k8s